 N9.
 Visit the Hakodate Morning Fish Market

 If you visit the serene coastal town of Hakodate, the morning market is a must.
 It is breeming with fresh and cooked seafood every day of the week.
 Go on an empty stomach and enjoy your fill of seafood like grilled scallops, sashimi, seasoned cuttlefish as well as snacks like mochi and hokkaido milk ice cream.
 Keep a lookout for the prized whole tuna being transported around the market by fishermen.
-The occurrence never fails to raise awe!
+The event never fails to awe the patrons at the market.

 10. Eat at Lucky Pierrot

-Another exclusive place of Hokodate is fast food chain Lucky Pierrot.
-The most famous item on the menu is the Chinese Chicken Burger which is served with a sesame specked bun and some fresh lettuce.
-The Fried noodles with chicken combo and Original Curry + Chicken are also very delicious and good value for money.
-There are a lot of other dishes and burgers to try so take your time to pick and choose what appeals to you.
+Another exclusive place in Hokodate is fast food chain Lucky Pierrot.
+The most famous item on the menu is the Chinese Chicken Burger which is served with a sesame bun topped and fresh lettuce.
+The fried noodles with chicken combo and Original Curry + Chicken are also very delicious and good value for money.
+There are lots of other dishes and burgers to try so take your time to pick and choose what appeals to you.